Using Recorded Data to Improve SRS Tests

 Selecting the correct synthetic waveform type depends on the intended application.
 For example, WavSyn produces a short duration, high-frequency waveform well-suited for pyro shock tests.
 The Burst Random and Enveloped Burst Random methods produce long-duration, stationary random waveforms that are appropriate for earthquake tests.

-Read: Characteristics of Synthetic SRS Waveforms.
+Read more: Characteristics of Synthetic SRS Waveforms

 A synthesized waveform without the correct low-frequency or high-frequency vibrations will not result in a realistic test.
 Furthermore, a waveform with excessive energy in a frequency range can result in over-testing.